 Indirectly, when pro-life supporters and pro-life Catholics do not vote for pro-life politicians, they are condoning abortion or even supporting infanticide.
 In historical times of human atrocities, it was similarly vital for people to take a moral stand.

 Similarly today, some pro-life supporters may not be vocal for fear of a controversial issue.
-Pro-life supporters voting for pro-abortion politicians, however, are no different than those passively complicit in other injustices.
+Pro-life supporters voting for pro-choice politicians, however, are no different than those passively complicit in other injustices.

-Thus, pro-life Catholics who vote for extremist pro-abortion politicians arguably share the blame, which is why it is important for Catholics and other Christians to advocate for the preborn and educate others.
+Thus, pro-life Catholics who vote for extremist pro-choice politicians arguably share the blame, which is why it is important for Catholics and other Christians to advocate for the preborn and educate others.

 Together, the Church can take positive steps to end abortion if we are willing to start the difficult dialogue and vote our values.